divyumsinghal/divyumsinghal/README.md

 You will assume the role of X, while I will take on the role of O.

+Everytime you click on a slot in the grid, the page will take you to the matching tic tac toe game, this will be the one at the top of your page.
+Ignore the rest of the games.

 [Take me to the bottom](#bottom)

 ---